 16. Develop your mind

-Remember that you're always treated in the same way that you treat other people.
+Remember that you're always treated the same way that you treat others.
 When you, as a leader, keep your own mind positive, all people respond with positivity.
 Controlling your mind is one of the most important skills in the world.
 So learn how to focus your thoughts on positive things.